itsmeshibintmz/i3-wm-arch-linux/README.md

 Installation
 1. Install tools (if you dont have)

-sudo pacman -S neofetch thunar zsh rofi yay -S polybar
+- sudo pacman -S neofetch thunar zsh rofi
+- yay -S polybar
+- clone oh-my-zsh github project

+Note
-Note - JetBrains Nerd Font should be installed
+- JetBrains Nerd Font should be installed
 - Font Awesome 5 Free, Free Solid, Brands
+- siji-git fonts

 2. Copy all the files from this repository in your ~/ (home directory) Note - Make backup or remove your old config files so new config can work smooothly